PLLE/leadership/docs/leadership--challenges/index.md

-# Leadership Scenarios
+# Leadership challenges

 This part aims to introduce a new view to the domain of leadership.
-It summarizes typical leadership scenarios/ situations and gives indications which leadership qualities are important and which tools can be used in the respective situations.
+It summarizes typical leadership challenges/ moments and gives indications which leadership qualities are important and which tools can be used in the respective situations.

 At the moment the following scenarios are available:

+## People centric

 * [Reflect your leadership values, qualities, style and practices](reflect-yourself.md)
 * [Hiring Journey](hiring.md)